Bureau of Infectious Disease Control

-The New Hampshire (NH) Communicable Disease Control & Surveillance Sections work together to protect the health of NH residents by investigating and tracking reports of diseases that threaten the health of the public.
+The New Hampshire (NH) Bureau of Infectious Disease Control Sections work together to protect the health of NH residents by investigating and tracking reports of diseases that threaten the health of the public.
 We:

 - Investigate naturally occurring or human-induced cases and outbreaks of communicable diseases.

 - Develop and implement public health interventions to minimize further transmission of disease.

 - Respond to public health emergencies 24 hours a day/7 days a week.

 - Provide consultation for the management of people who are sick or exposed to a communicable disease